Enterprise SaaS / Data Platform

 Documentation-Integrated In-App Help

-Contextual help panels, inline tooltips, and deep-linked documentation that appear at the exact moment of need — without forcing users to leave the application.
-Built as a design system component so engineering could wire it to any entity type.
+Contextual help panels, inline tooltips, and deep-linked documentation that activate at point of need — built as a design system component so engineering could wire it to any entity type.

 Design System